dart-lang/language/working/augmentation-libraries/parts_with_imports.md

 ## Language versioning and tooling

+Dart language versioning is an extra-linguistic feature which allows the SDK tooling to compile programs containing libraries written for different versions of the language.
+As such, the language semantics (usually) do not refer to language versions at all.

+Similarly the language has no notion of a “package”, but tooling does consider Dart files to belong to (at most) one package, and some of the files as “having a `package:` URI”.
+This information is written into a metadata file, `package_config.json` that is also used to resolve `package:` URIs, and to assign default language versions to files that belong to a package.

+Because of that, the restrictions in this section are not *language* rules, instead they are restrictions enforced by the *tooling* in order to allow multi-language-version programs to be compiled.

+### Pre-feature code interaction and migration

 This feature is language versioned, so no existing code is affected at launch.

+The only non-backwards compatible change is to disallow `part of dotted.name;`.
+That use has been discouraged by the [`use_string_in_part_of_directives`][string_part_of_lint] lint, which was introduced with Dart 2.19 in January 2023, and has been part of the official “core” Dart lints since June 2023.
+The “core” lints are enforced more strongly than the “recommended” lints, including counting against Pub score, so any published code has had incentive to satisfy the lint.

+The lint has a quick-fix, so migration can be achieved by enabling the lint (directly, or by including the “recommended” or “core” lint sets, which is already itself recommended practice) and running `dart fix`, which will change any `part of dotted.name;` to the future-safer `part of 'parent_file.dart';`.

+All in all, there is very little expected migration since all actively developed code, which is expected to use and follow recommended or core lints, will already be compatible.

+[string_part_of_lint]: https://dart.dev/tools/linter-rules/use_string_in_part_of_directives	"use_string_in_part_of_directives lint"

+We will enforce a set of rules that weren’t as clearly defined before (see next section), and therefore maybe not strictly enforced, so there is a risk that some pathologically designed library may break one of those rules.
+Other than that, a pre-feature library can be used as post-feature library as long as it satisfies these very reasonable rules.

 The feature has no effect at the library boundary level, meaning the export scope of a library, so pre-feature and post-feature libraries can safely coexist.
+A library can start using the feature without any effect on client libraries.
+There is no need to worry about migration order.

+### Explicit sanity rules

+The following rules are rules enforced by tooling, not the language, since they rely on features that are not part of the language (files having a language version, a language version marker, or belonging to a package).

+All pre-feature libraries should already be following these rules, which exist mainly ensure that different files of a library will *always* have the same language versions. _Some of these rules have not all been expressed explicitly before, because they are considered blindingly obvious.
+We’re making them explicit here, and will enforce the rules strictly for post-feature code, if we didn’t already._

+*   It’s a **compile-time error** if two Dart files of a library do not have the same language version._All Dart files in a library must have the same language version._ Can be expressed locally as:
+    *   It’s a compile-time error if the associated language version of a part file is not the same as the language version of its parent file.

-As with pre-feature libraries, all files in a library must have the same associated *language version*.
-If any file has a language-version override marker (a line like `// @dart=3.12` before any Dart code), then *every file* in the library *must* have a language override marker. _(And they must still have the same language version, so it must be the same marker.)_
+*   It’s a **compile-time error** if any file of a library has a language-version override marker (a line like `// @dart=3.12` before any Dart code), and any *other* file of the same library does not have a language-version override marker. _While it’s still possible for that library to currently have the same language version across all files, that won’t stay true if the default language version for the package changes._

-Also, every file in a library must belong to the same *package*.
-The Dart language itself has no notion of packages, but the tooling uses a file’s package to derive its default language version.
-The Dart SDK will require that all files in a package belong to the same library, ensuring that they’ll always have the same language version.
-Also, if the library file is inside the `lib/` directory, so it has a `package:` URI as canonical URI, then so must all its sub-part files.
-We haven’t specified these requirements before, it has always been assumed, but technically it is possible to write programs where a part belongs to different package than their library.
+    Can be expressed locally as:

+    *   If a part file has a language version marker, then it’s a compile-time error if its parent files does not have a language version marker. _The version marker it has must be for the same version due to the previous rule._

+    *   If a part file has no language version marker, then it’s a compile-time error if its parent file has a language version marker.

+*   It’s a **compile-time error** if two Dart files of a library do not belong to the same package. _Every file in a library must belong to the same package to ensure that they always have the same default language version.
+    It’s also likely to break a lot of assumptions if they don’t._ Can be expressed locally as:

+    *   It’s a compile-time error if a part file does not belong to the same package as its parent file.

     The Dart SDK’s multi-language-version support, which based on files belonging to packages, will not support libraries that are not entirely in a single package.

-That is, the extra restrictions enforced by Dart tools are:

-*   If any file of a library has a `// @dart=` language version marker, then *all* files in that library must have a language version marker with *the same* language version.
-    Or, phrased differently starting at the root:
-    *   If a library file has a language version marker, then it’s a compile-time error for any sub-part file to not have the same language version marker.
-    *   If a library file has no language version marker, then it’s a compile-time error for any sub-part file to have a language version marker.

-*   If a library file belongs to a package, then all its sub-part files must belong to the same package.
-*   If a library file has a `package:` URI (is located inside the package-URI directory specified by the package configuration, usually `"packageUri": "lib/"` of a `package_config.json` file), then all its sub-part files must also be inside that package-URI directory.
-    *   _A library file outside of the `lib/` directory can technically have part files inside the `lib/` directory, specified using `package:` URIs, but those part files can only be included in a program by referencing the library file, which means the part files might as well be placed outside of the `lib/` directory._
+*   We *may* want to also make it a **compile-time** error if two Dart files of a library are not both inside the `lib/` directory or both outside of it.
+    _Having a parent file inside `lib/` with a part file outside will not compile if the parent file is accessed using a `package:` URI.
+Having a parent file outside of `lib/` with a part file inside works, but the part file might as well be outside since the only way to use it is to go through the parent file._ The only reason to maybe not enforce this rule would be a file inside `lib/` that is *never* accessed using a`package:` URI, and which depends on files outside of `lib/` for something.
+If some frameworks do that, maybe a Flutter `main` file, then we should just keep giving warnings about the pattern.
+The `lib/` directory should be self-contained because all libraries in it can be accessed by other packages, and no other files can.

 ### User guidance tooling